††††† 501 KAR 3:020. Administration; management.

 ††††† (4) The policy and procedures manual shall be reviewed, updated, and any changes approved by the governing authority at least annually.
 All revisions shall be marked with the effective date and filed with the department.

 ††††† Section 2.
 Legal Assistance.
-(1) The jailer for a jail that houses state prisoners shall be represented and advised by the county attorney as provided in KRS 69.210.
+(1) The jailer for a jail that houses state prisoners shall be represented and advised by the county attorney as provided by KRS 69.210.

 ††††† (2) The county attorney shall advise the governing authority in writing if legal representation or legal advisement to the jailer by that office is inappropriate or creates a conflict of interest.
 The governing authority shall provide funds for adequate legal representation for the jailer if the jailer has acted within his official capacity and is involved in civil or criminal litigation as a result.
 The governing authority shall be encouraged to carry liability insurance for the jail employees and other county officials.